 Instructions

 - Melt the butter over medium-low heat in a skillet, add the onions and celery; along with a pinch of salt; cook until tender (about 5 - 7 minutes).
-Empty the contents of the stuffing mix into a large bowl; add the cooked onions and celery along with the diced apple, cranberries, parsley, sage, and thyme or dried seasonings.
+Empty the contents of the stuffing mix, or prepared cornbread, into a large bowl; add the cooked onions and celery along with the diced apple, cranberries, parsley, sage, and thyme or dried seasonings.
 Toss well.

 - In the same skillet add the pork sausage and cook, breaking it up into small pieces.
 Drain well and add to the bowl.
 Toss.